(Viscaria oculata 'Rose of Heaven')

-Rose of Heaven is a clump-forming annual flower that is native to the Mediterranean region but can be commonly found growing in gardens as an ornamental across the United States.
-At maturity, this plant reaches the height of 10” and features 2” bright pastel pink five petaled flowers that are starred with a magenta eye.
-This plant can be grown in a container, attracts bees and butterflies, is resistant to deer, and is great as a cut flower!
+Rose of Heaven is a clump-forming annual flower native to the Mediterranean region but grows in gardens as an ornamental across the United States.
+At maturity, this plant reaches a height of 10” and features 2” bright pastel pink five-petaled flowers that are starred with a magenta eye.
+This plant can be grown in a container, attracts bees and butterflies, is resistant to deer, and is used as a cut flower!

 -